 - Medicaid Waiver Services

 - Traumatic Brain Injury Services (HCSS/ILS)

-Services are primarily funded through sources such as the Office for People With Developmental Disabilities (OPWDD), the New York State Department of Health (DOH) TBI Waiver Program, DOH Regional Resource Training Center, and the Office of Vocational and Educational Services for Individuals with Disabilities (VESID), the Office of Mental Health (OMH), the Home and Community Based Services Medicaid Waiver for individuals with Traumatic Brain Injury (HCBS/TBI), as well as through grants and private insurance.
+Services are primarily funded through sources such as the Office for People With Developmental Disabilities (OPWDD), the New York State Department of Health (DOH) TBI Waiver Program, DOH Regional Resource Training Center, and the Office of Adult Career and Continuing Education Services-Vocational Rehabilitation (ACCES-VR), the Office of Mental Health (OMH), the Home and Community Based Services Medicaid Waiver for individuals with Traumatic Brain Injury (HCBS/TBI), as well as through grants and private insurance.
 Staff meet with the individual and their family to ensure that an individual’s plans are person-centered, incorporating the person’s preferences accordingly.